-Eligibility - The contest is invitational.
-Individuals do not need to qualify at the county level tp participate.
-Age Divisions are Junior, Intermediate and Senior.

-Research projects may be an individual effort, or be conducted by a team of up to three (3) 4-H members.
+Eligibility - This is an Invitational contest.
+Participants do not have to qualify at the county level.
+The contest is separated into three age divisions: Junior, Intermediate and Senior.
+Only intermediates and seniors are allowed to compete at Texas 4-H Round-up in College Station.
+Research projects may be an individual effort or be conducted by a team of two (2) 4-H members.
 Team members should keep separate research journals (notebooks) and then combine the notes and data to construct and submit (1) final project report.
 Topics for the Texas 4-H Research Poster Contest should be age appropriate.
 Research should be of a nature that the 4-H member can design, experiment, analyze and write a meaningful report on the age-appropriate topic.
 Sample projects are listed on page 12.